iamamutt/pandoc-apa/example/apa_test_docx2md.md

 Words go here, also here is a citation (Lastname & Someone, 2016).
 According to Burling (2016), something bad happened.
 See Figure [[1]{custom-style="Hyperlink"}](#fig:myplot).
 This is a bold statement... **WOW!**, and here's \_some *emphasis for you* too.
-Sometimes you need some typewrite-like font, like when writing code: `my_answer = 1 + 1`.
+Sometimes you need some typewriter-like font, like when writing code: `my_answer = 1 + 1`.
 Other types you may need to write blocks of code, like this:
 :::